 - Provide HealthWatch® screenings for the State Employee’s Insurance Board (SEIB)

 - Provide smoking cessation interventions, counseling, monitoring, and support

-- Provide direct patient care for pharmacy practice experience (PPE) patients that are seen within the AUPCC
+- Provide direct patient care for STEPs patients that are seen within the AUPCC

 - Participating in public awareness of public health urgencies or emergencies